SamR1/docker-fittrackee/README.md

 [FitTrackee](https://samr1.github.io/FitTrackee/) is a self-hosted application, allowing you to track your outdoor activities (workouts) from gpx files and keep your data on your own server.

-- To install **FitTrackee** with database initialisation and run the application and dramatiq workers:
+- To install **FitTrackee** with database initialisation and run the application:

 ```shell
   $ git clone https://github.com/SamR1/docker-fittrackee.git